IAM Best Practices for Secure and Efficient

 Why Identity and Access Management Is Important

-• Protect intellectual property
+• Defend intellectual property

-IAM Best Practices Every Organization Should Follow
+IAM Best Practices That All Organizations Should Adopt

 Adopt a Zero Trust Security Model